 Making, Breaking, Sharing

-Organised in collaboration with the Petrie Museum of Egyptian and Sudanese Archaeology – UCL Museums and Cultural Programmes, Making, Breaking, Sharing was a two-day workshop and participatory experience developed and hosted by Rochester Square.
+Organised in collaboration with the Petrie Museum of Egyptian and Sudanese Archaeology, part of UCL Museums and Cultural Programmes, Making, Breaking, Sharing was a two-day workshop and participatory experience developed and hosted by Rochester Square.

-Responding to the Museum's temporary display, Broken, Burnt, Buried: Ritual Lives of Objects in Ancient Egypt, the workshop explored ritual practice in ancient Egypt through ceramic-making, intentional breakage, and communal eating.
+Home to one of the world’s largest and most significant collections of Egyptian and Sudanese archaeology, the museum collection provided the inspiration for the project.
+Responding to the temporary display, Broken, Burnt, Buried: Ritual Lives of Objects in Ancient Egypt, the workshop explored ancient Egyptian ritual practices through ceramic-making and communal eating.

 Participants were guided through traditional ceramic-making techniques to create vessels and tools, before experiencing the performative and social dimensions of intentional breakage, culminating in a shared meal in the garden using the vessels the group had collectively created and transformed.

-Through traditional hands-on craft processes, Rochester Square was able to create a contemporary participatory experience parallel to ancient Egyptian ritual acts of making, breaking, transforming, and sharing.
+Through traditional hands-on craft processes, Rochester Square was able to create a contemporary experience parallel to the ancient Egyptian ritual acts of making, breaking, transforming, and sharing.